JSPS Postdoctoral Fellow

 Welcome to my site. 私のサイトへようこそ。

 My primary research interests regard why representative institutions emerge within authoritarian regimes and how these institutions influence regime budgets in both contemporary and historical settings.
 My prior research investigated how regime finance and debt influences the introduction of elections in contemporary dictatorships.
 I am now extending my arguments to political liberalization in historical regimes with archival data on finance during the Meiji regime in comparison to other late modern imperial regimes.
 I have multiple solo projects on these topics which are at various stages of production or under review at journals.
-My latest solo work on finance in late modern empires is forthcoming at the Journal of Historical Political Economy.
+My latest solo work on finance in late modern empires was recently published at the Journal of Historical Political Economy (available here).

 From 2020-2021, I was a Visiting Assistant Professor at Texas A&M University at Qatar.
 I earned my PhD in Political Science from Texas A&M University in August of 2020.
 I attended the EITM Summer Institute at the University of Michigan in 2015.
 I also hold an MPA in International Environmental Policy from the School of Public and Environmental Affairs at Indiana University.